Jahia/.github/tools/README.md

  - Identify your Slack User ID (right click on your username in Slack, then "View profile", click on the vertical dots, and "Copy member ID")
  - Open-up a PR in the https://github.com/Jahia/delivery repository to create your own notifications workflow.
 Its name should be "notifications-[USERNAME].yml", you can use the following workflow as an inspiration.
  - After receiving the first message in Slack, just add the "GitHub Notifications" App the the VIP group, this will make notifications even more obvious.
+ - Visit https://github.com/notificati and mark all notifications as "Done" (checkbox at the top left, "Select all 1xxx notifications", click on "Done").
+This allows you to start fresh.

  Note that you can pick between two type of behavior:
   - A message containing all notifications since the last time it was executed, this fits well when you are primariraly interested in reviewing multiple notifications at once.